Simplicial arrangements with few double points: Introduction

 \begin{defn} The family $\mathcal{R}(2)$ consists of combinatorial equivalence classes $\mathcal{A}(2k+1,1)$ for $k \in 2\mathbb{N}+4$.
 Arrangements of $\mathcal{A}(2k+1,1)$ are combinatorially equivalent to the arrangement obtained by adding the line at infinity to the regular simplicial arrangement associated to the regular $k$-gon. \end{defn}

 \begin{rem} Note that arrangements of families $\mathcal{R}(1)$ and $\mathcal{R}(2)$ are projectively rigid.
 In other words, two combinatorially equivalent arrangement are identical up to a projective transformation.
-For completeness we prove this fact in Corollary~\ref{cor:ProRig}, deducing it from an elementary and more general Proposition~\ref{prop:chareg}. \end{rem}
+This has been proved in Theorem~3.6 and Corollary~3.7 of \cite{Cu}.
+For completeness we prove this fact in the Appendix in Corollary~\ref{cor:ProRig}, deducing it from an elementary and more general Proposition~\ref{prop:chareg}. \end{rem}

 The main result of this paper is a proof of the conjectural asymptotic classification of Gr\"{u}nbaum under the additional hypothesis that the simplicial arrangement contains few double points (vertices where exactly two lines of the arrangement intersect).